 Lawson is a town in the Blue Mountains area of New South Wales, Australia.
 It is located on the Great Western Highway between Hazelbrook in the east and Bullaburra in the west.
 Lawson has a station on the Main Western line and a great village feel.

-Looking for hikes and trails in Blue Mountains or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Blue Mountains?
+Try these trails with a similar difficulty grade.

 Favourite